geops/website/content/blog/agit-beitrag-2011/index.en.md

 ---
-title: AGIT-Beitrag 2011
+title: AGIT article 2011
-summary: geOps ist bei der diesjährigen AGIT in Salzburg mit einem Beitrag zum Thema "Geodaten zur Steuerung komplexer und langfristiger Geschäftsprozesse" vertreten.
-Am Beispiel des Altlasten-Vollzugs in der Schweiz und der Software Altlast4Web stellen wir vor, wie eng das Zusammenspiel von Geodaten und Geschäftsprozessen in einer modernen Webapplikation sein kann.
+summary: geOps is present at this year's AGIT in Salzburg with a contribution on the topic of topic "Geodata for the control of complex and long-term business processes". will be presented.
+Using the example of contaminated site enforcement in Switzerland and the software software Altlast4Web, we present how closely the interaction of geodata and business processes can be in a modern web application.
 created: 2011-03-26
-slug: agit-beitrag-2011
+slug: agit-article-2011
 tags:
   - geops
   - conferences